Nilson/sigmedia.github.io/_pages/job.md

 Prospective PhD candidates should contact us during their final year of study to explore funding opportunities.
 We consider applications from candidates with a first-class degree (expected) in a numerate discipline e.g. Electronics, Computer Science or Mathematics.
-Experience in signal processing and Matlab is a distinct advantage.
+Experience in signal processing and Matlab or Python is a distinct advantage.
 Please send a short CV and motivation letter, including the names of at least 2 referees, to prospective Advisors listed on the Teams page.